MystenLabs/mvr/README.md

 # Using MVR

-Right now there are two main surfaces to use MVR.
+Currently, there are two main surfaces to use MVR.

 * You can use MVR while *building* Move code, to manage your dependencies.
 For more on this, see mvr-cli/README.md.
 * You can use MVR while *calling* Move code in [Programmable Transaction Blocks](https://docs.sui.io/concepts/transactions/prog-txn-blocks).
 For more on this, see the [Typescript SDK Move Registry plugin](https://github.com/MystenLabs/sui/blob/main/sdk/typescript/src/transactions/plugins/NamedPackagesPlugin.ts).

-# MVR Indexer

-Move Registry depends on the MVR indexer.
-A public good instance of this indexer is running at http://address.domain:port.
-For instructions on running your own instance of this indexer, see [link to indexer](http://link/to/indexer).